|

 QUOTE OF THE DAY:

 "Anybody who tells you they know what he is thinking is out of their mind," Louise Sunshine, a former longtime Trump Organization executive, said of the president as he mulls another staff shake-up.
 "He does not want anyone else to know what he is thinking ever.
 It is his way of keeping everyone on guard."
-(Lisa Rein, Josh Dawsey and Emily Wax-Thibodeaux)
+(Lisa Rein, Josh Dawsey and Emily Wax-Thibodeaux) | NEWS YOU CAN USE IF YOU LIVE IN D.C.:

 -- D.C. could see temperatures hit the 60s, but clouds will dominate the day.
 The Capital Weather Gang forecasts: "With a warm front nearby, we have a chance of an occasional light shower this morning into midafternoon, and some steadier, light showers possible late afternoon into evening.
 Temperatures rise through the 40s this morning, topping out in the upper 50s to low 60s this afternoon, with mostly cloudy skies and light winds."